 -Former Alpha House Family

-More than providing just a bed and a roof for families, our goal is to support the families in securing and maintaining their own home.
+More than providing just a bed and a roof for families, our goal is to fully support the families in all aspects so they are able to secure and maintain their own home.

 Alpha House was established in 1992 to provide shelter and support to at-risk families and families experiencing homelessness.
 We serve over 40 families a year in our shelter, and up to 90 families through our Rapid Rehousing Program.

 Alpha House services aim to provide stability for parents and children living in the shelter, and guide them through a plan to secure and maintain stable housing.
 The program provides intensive support services that address each family's individual needs and barriers to securing permanent housing.
 Our Case Managers assist each family with identifying goals and objectives to move toward housing stability.

 The average age of a child experiencing homelessness is seven (7) years old.
 87% of children experiencing homelessness can move up to three (3) times within a single year.
 This means changes in school, teachers, and school work.
 Often times these children fall behind academically, struggle emotionally, mentally, and behaviorally.

 At Alpha House, we strive to provide the support these children need during the transition back into permanent housing.

 We couldn't do it without volunteers!